Financial-Times/origami/README.md

 ## <div id="core"></div> Core/Enhanced Experience
 Only the enhanced experience offers any kind of commenting functionality.
 Core functionality will be added in due course.

+## <div id="moderation"></div> Moderation
+All comments made on FT products are moderated.
+Moderation is important but expensive: So all comments are categorised so that different moderation teams can effectively manage the comments they have responsibility for.

+This does add some complexity though, and it places some constraints on where comments can be used.
+There are 2 ways in which the categorisation happens: Using the URL of the page where the comments appear (used for blogs) or by looking up the Content API using the passed in UUID and using the returned metatdata.

+If you cannot meet either of these criteria commenting will simply not work.
+This is going to change though and in the future you will be able to explicitly define which team should moderate the comments generated on your page/article/story/thing.